w0lfboy/Cloud-Security/README.md

 ![Cloud_Security_ELK.png](https://github.com/w0lfboy/Cloud-Security/blob/main/Diagrams/Cloud%20Security%20ELK.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of playbooks may be used to install only certain pieces of it, such as Filebeat, Metricbeat, etc.
+Alternatively, select portions of playbooks may be used to install only certain pieces of it, such as Filebeat, Metricbeat, ELK installation, and DVWA playbooks.
   - [Metricbeat Playbook](https://github.com/w0lfboy/Cloud-Security/blob/main/Ansible/Metricbeat-Playbook.yml)
   - [Filebeat Playbook](https://github.com/w0lfboy/Cloud-Security/blob/main/Ansible/Filebeat-Playbook.yml)
   - [Install-Elk Playbook](https://github.com/w0lfboy/Cloud-Security/blob/main/Ansible/Install-Elk.yml)